Pro Tips for Basement Finishing

 Plane Down Sagging Joists

 Hold a straightedge across joists to make sure they form a flat surface for the ceiling.
 If any joist sags 1/4-in. more than the one next to it, you’ll end up with a noticeable bump in your basement ceiling.
 Snap a line from the bottom edge of one end of the joist to the other and use a power planer to shave the board straight.
+Learn how to soundproof your basement ceiling to cut down on the noise.

 Before you start, make sure there are no nails or screws embedded in the wood.
 Make several passes, each shorter than the next, until you cut down to the line.
 Power planers are loud, so wear hearing protection along with a dust mask and safety glasses.
+Here are a few tips to soundproof your basement ceiling.

 Straighten Bowed Studs